LukeShortCloud/rootpages/src/openstack.rst

     $ openstack baremetal configure boot

--  Set the new node to the "managable" state.
+-  Set the new node to the "manageable" state.
 Then introspect the new node so Ironic can automatically determine it's resources and hardware information.

 .. code-block:: sh